The Tale of the Body Thief: Motifs

 In many ways, The Tale of the Body Thief lays the groundwork for the following Vampire Chronicles novel, Memnoch the Devil.
 David Talbot, in his occult fieldwork, has begun to understand the nature of the spirit world, and actually claims to have seen God and the Devil sitting and talking in a cafe.

 In interviews after the book came out, Rice claimed that her own father's death helped to form the model for the relationship between Lestat and Talbot.
 Rice had loved her father very much (her mother died prematurely after succumbing to alcoholism), and when he was dying, she wished (as Lestat does with Talbot) that she could somehow make him young again so that she wouldn't lose him.
 This could make Tale of the Body Thief the second of two Vampire Chronicle novels inspired by Rice's personal tragedies, the first being Interview with the Vampire (which is denied by Rice).

 Lestat's adjustment to his human body takes up a major portion of the book—after almost two centuries of being a vampire, he finds he has trouble with the basic human nuances of eating, defecating, and taking care of his body.
 One of the realizations made by Lestat is that he took his powers for granted for too long; only after his adventure is he able to fully appreciate his vampiric abilities.

 Likewise, Lestat describes James as a devious and cunning opponent, a characterization he uses to justify how he was tricked.
 However, in reality, Raglan James is an extremely petty and predictable criminal who is constantly dropping clues as to his next move—at one point, Talbot refers to James as "a glorified purse snatcher".

-The novel is also ironic in the cues that it leaves behind.
+The novel is also ironic in the clues that it leaves behind.
 For example, one of the "hints" that Raglan James leaves Lestat is a copy of H. P. Lovecraft's short story, "The Thing on the Doorstep".
 In the Lovecraft story, body-switching also takes place, and has an added twist when a third party gets involved without the narrator's knowledge.
 Lestat doesn't bother re-reading the short story; if he had, he might have anticipated Raglan James' final trick.

 The darkest irony is Lestat's supposed concern for the elderly David Talbot.
 One of his nightmares concerns a flashback to when the young Talbot was a big-game hunter, and was nearly killed by a man-eating tiger.
 At the story's beginning, Lestat is constantly bothered by a foreboding that his friend is dying or in some mortal danger.
 He connects this feeling to William Blake's poem The Tyger, which is quoted piecemeal throughout the entire novel: